Y'all: Linguistic characteristics

 Functionally, the emergence of y'all can be traced to the merging of singular ("thou") and plural ("ye") second-person pronouns in Early Modern English.
 Y'all thus fills in the gap created by the absence of a separate second-person plural pronoun in standard modern English.
 Y'all is unique in that the stressed form that it contracts (you-all) is converted to an unstressed form.

 The usage of y'all can satisfy several grammatical functions, including an associative plural, a collective pronoun, an institutional pronoun, and an indefinite pronoun.

 Y'all can in some instances serve as a "tone-setting device to express familiarity and solidarity."
 When used in the singular, y'all can be used to convey a feeling of warmth towards the addressee.
 In this way, singular usage of y'all differs from French, Russian or German, where plural forms can be used for formal singular instances.

 Singular usage

-There is historic disagreement whether y'all is primarily or exclusively plural, with debate steming from the late nineteenth century to the present.
-While some Southerners hold y'all is only properly used as a plural pronoun, counter evidence suggests usage include singular references, particularly amongst non-Southerners.
+There is historic disagreement whether y'all is primarily or exclusively plural, with debate steming from the late 19th century to the present.
+While some Southerners hold that y'all is only properly used as a plural pronoun, counter evidence suggests usage include singular references, particularly amongst non-Southerners.